kc1vmz/aprsnetreporter/README.md

 You can create a CSV file containing the participants and their messages, as well as participants and their location.

 You can create a PDF file containing the similar information in a prettier format.

+You can gather APRS messages sent to a callsign other than the operator creating the reports.
+Useful when using ANSRVR as a destination for messages.